 Mushroom growing at home starts with choosing the kind of mushroom you will be growing.
 Some popular choices when growing mushrooms at home are:

 - oyster mushrooms (Pleurotus ostreatus)

 - white button mushrooms (Agricus bisporus)

-You will need to buy spore or spawn of your chosen mushroom from a reputable dealer (many can be found online).
-For the purposes of mushroom growing at home, you can think of spores as seeds and spawn as seedlings.
+Buy spore or spawn of your chosen mushroom from a reputable dealer (many can be found online).
+For the purposes of mushroom growing at home, think of spores as seeds and spawn as seedlings.
 Spawn is easier to handle and grow mushrooms at home.

 How to Grow Edible Mushrooms at Home

-After you have chosen which mushroom you will be growing and have gotten their preferred growing medium, the basic steps for growing mushrooms is the same.
+After you’ve chosen which mushroom you’ll be growing and have attained the preferred growing medium, the basic steps for growing mushrooms are the same.
 Mushroom growing at home requires a cool, dark, damp place.
-Typically, this will be in a basement, but an unused cabinet or closet will also work.
-Anywhere you can create near darkness and control temperature and humidity.
+Typically, this will be in a basement, but an unused cabinet or closet will also work — anywhere you can create near darkness and control temperature and humidity.

-Place the growing medium in a pan and raise the temperature of the area to about 70 F. (a heating pad works well for this).
+Place the growing medium in a pan and raise the temperature of the area to about 70 F. (21 C.).
+A heating pad works well.
 Place the spawn on the growing medium.
-In about 3 weeks, the spawn will have “rooted”, meaning the filaments will have spread into the growing medium.
+In about three weeks, the spawn will have “rooted”, meaning the filaments will have spread into the growing medium.

-In 3-4 weeks, you should see small mushrooms appear.
-Mushrooms will be ready for harvesting when their cap has fully opened and has separated from the stem.
+In three to four weeks, you should see small mushrooms appear.
+Mushrooms are ready for harvesting when the cap has fully opened and has separated from the stem.

 Now that you know how to grow mushrooms at home, you can try this fun and worthwhile project for yourself.
-Many mushroom growers agree that mushroom growing at home produces a better flavored mushroom than what you will ever find at the store.
+Many mushroom growers agree that mushroom growing at home produces a better flavored mushroom than what you’ll ever find at the store.